stride3d/stride/README.md

 > [!NOTE]
 > The installation of Visual Studio with the required components may require up to **14 GB of disk space**, depending on your system and selected components.

+> [!WARNING]
+> If this is your first time installing the .NET SDK, you might need to restart your system after the installation so that the system can recognize the new environment variables.

 ### Build Stride